05 March, 2023

 "Brutus got Fred?"
 Joe asked horrified.

 "Now Joe, don't look so shocked.
-It was a rat with a fluffy tail and no, Fred got away but he has half of that fluffy tail, Brutus did manage to chomp down but he only got the tip and not the meat.
+It was a rat with a fluffy tail, and no, Fred got away, but he had half of that fluffy tail.
+Brutus managed to chomp down, but he only got the tip, not the meat.
 The tree rat made his way up the oak tree and hasn't been down since.
 Probably bemoaning the loss of part of that tail he liked shaking at me."

 Elmer and Sonja's story ended there as they were called into the town clerk's office.
-I sat looking amused at Joe who was still looking a bit shaken.
+I sat, amused at Joe, who was still a bit shaken.

 "Really?"
 I asked him.
 "You think any of THAT was true?"